spiglerg/pyMeta/README.md

 + tested with Python 3.6 and Tensorflow 1.14
 + For the preliminary distributed implementation: mpi4py

-For 5-way, 5-shot training on the Omniglot and MinImageNet datasets, you can try the following configurations:
+For 5-way, 5-shot training on the Omniglot and MinImageNet datasets, you can try the following configurations.
+For FOMAML:

 ```
 Sinusoid: